elamaran619/amazon-quicksight-user-guide/doc_source/changing-a-field-association.md

 1. On the visual, choose the on\-visual editor for the visual element for which you want to change the field\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/choose-element.png)

-1. On the on\-visual editor menu, choose the field you want to associate with that visual element\.
+1. On the on\-visual editor menu, choose the field that you want to associate with that visual element\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/choose-field.png)

 ## Changing a Field Mapping by Using a Drop Target<a name="change-field-mappings-drop-target"></a>